squark11/break_logs_RFIDReader/README.md

 • **Admin Interface:** The admin panel allows authorized users to manage employees and view detailed logs of break times.

-• L**og Filtering:** Logs can be filtered by employee name, and break start/end times are displayed in a clean, structured format.
+• **Log Filtering:** Logs can be filtered by employee name, and break start/end times are displayed in a clean, structured format.

 ##Technology Stack